bqror: An R package for Bayesian Quantile Regression in Ordinal Models: Simulation studies

-This section explains the data generating process for simulation studies, the functions offered in the R package \CRANpkg{bqror}, and how to use these functions for estimation of ordinal quantile models on the simulated data.
+This section explains the data generating process for simulation studies, the functions offered in the \CRANpkg{bqror} package, and usage of the functions for estimation and inference in ordinal quantile models.